nagavuyyuru28/Restaurant-Website/restaurant-website/README.md

-### Project-Restaurant
+# Project-Restaurant

 A React-Redux powered website of a restaurant developed using JavaScript ES6.
 It allows the users to register and login and browse through the menu of the restaurant and give reviews to the dishes.
-It enables the users to reserve a table by filling the details.
+Also, the application enables the users to reserve a table by filling the details.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).